-Economy goes south as it is headed right at this moment.
+The economy goes south as it is headed right at this moment.
 All of your competition is running scared like most do, they slash budgets, cut departments, ax people and act like they need to save as much money as possible and “ride out the storm” till the economy looks brighter.

 What an excellent time for you Miss Savvy Executive.
-What everyone at company has forgotten, from the CEO on down to middle management (trust me, the folks below middle management typically have a good handle on things) is that they are in business.
+What everyone at the company has forgotten, from the CEO down to middle management (trust me, the folks below middle management typically have a good handle on things) is that they are in business.

 Businesses were created to make money, not save it to “ride out the storm”.
 If you are not kicking butt, go home.
 You should be off the team.
 In a football game when a team is getting trounced, they don’t cut the waterboy, they cut the QB or the Coach.